Lene-Oliveira/Calculadora-Cientifica/README.md

 # Scientifc Calculator
-Scientific Calculator with Python without grafic interface.
+Scientific Calculator with Python with graphics.

 *Main functions:*